podium-lib/proxy/README.md

 The method takes the following arguments:

  * mountPathname - `String` - Path to mount the proxy under.
-Default: 'podium-resource'
+Default: `podium-resource`.

 ### .dump()